TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

 &nbsp;&nbsp;&nbsp;&nbsp;*Main article: [State consistency](state#consistency)*

-There are more things to consider about state consistency when potentially exposing sensitive fields to the author.
+There are more things to consider about state consistency when potentially exposing associated fields to the author.

 ### Problematic values